Nukesor/stick/content/_index.md

             from = "October 2013"
             to = "March 2014"
             name = "Research assistant for OLRC in association with UHH" description = "Back-end Python developer for OLRC.
 A platform for online legal resource management developed for Kenya.
-Unfortunately the funding for the project has stopped."
+Unfortunately the funding for the project has stopped early."

     [extra.projects]
         [extra.projects.pueue]